shadyrudy/pgtables/README.md

 Added index size and row count columns to dba.tables.

 ## 2024-02-07
 Added dba.users table to hold server level user information.

 ## 2024-02-15
 Renamed the table dba.index to dba.indexes.
 The word "index" is a reserved word.

+## 2024-02-16
+Removed the column index_size from dba.indexes, which was a the index size in plain text e.g. 10MB.